kyma-project/kyma/docs/kyma/04-02-local-installation.md

   1. Open a terminal window and navigate to a space in which you want to store local Kyma sources.

-  2. Clone the Kyma repository to your machine using either HTTPS or SHH.
-Run this command to clone the repository.
+  2. Clone the `Kyma` repository using either HTTPS or SHH.
+Run:

      <div tabs>
        <details>